 Photography.
 Poetry.
 Photopoetry.

 I provide photography services, specializing in...well, outdoor natural-light photography of babies, kids and families.
 I could go on about how I capture natural moments and emotions instead of posed moments.
-But again, that could be summed up to me being a storyteller.
+But again, that could be summed up as me being a storyteller.
 When you hire me as a photographer, you will not only get photographs.
 You will see your stories being told through them.

 Long before I discovered the greatness of cameras, I spent my days and nights (and a little more before falling asleep) expressing myself through long-winded written paragraphs.